optakt/flow-dps/docs/introduction.md

 #### Block formation

-Block formation is a continuous process executed by the Consensus Nodes to form new blocks.
+Block formation is a continuous process executed by the consensus nodes to form new blocks.
 Block formation has several purposes:

 1. Including newly submitted guaranteed collections and reaching aggreement over the order of them
 2. Provide a measure of time by continuously publishing blocks (determining the length of an epoch)
 3. Publish block seals for previous blocks of the chain.
 The block is ready to be sealed when
-    1. It has been finalized by the Consensus Nodes
+    1. It has been finalized by the consensus nodes
-    2. It has been executed by the Execution Nodes
+    2. It has been executed by the execution nodes
-    3. The execution results are approved by the Verification Nodes
+    3. The execution results are approved by the verification nodes
 4. Publishing slashing challenges and respective adjudications results (rulings)
 5. Publishing protocol state updates
     - staking, unstaking and slashing
-    - whenever a nodes stake changes, Consensus Nodes include that update in the next block
+    - whenever a nodes stake changes, consensus nodes include that update in the next block
 6. Providing a state of randomness

-If there are no guaranteed collections, Consensus Nodes will continue block formation with an empty set of collections — block formation is never blocked.
+If there are no guaranteed collections, consensus nodes will continue block formation with an empty set of collections — block formation is never blocked.

 Sealing a blocks computation result is done **after** the block itself is finalized.
-After the computation results have been broadcast as Execution Receipts, the Consensus Nodes wait for the verification in the form of **Result Approvals** by the Verification Nodes.
+After the computation results have been broadcast as Execution Receipts, the consensus nodes wait for the verification in the form of **Result Approvals** by the verification nodes.
 When a super-majority has approved the result (and no errors were found / slashing results were issued) — Execution Result is considered for **sealing**.
-**Block Seal** is included in the next block that the Consensus Nodes finalize — block seal for a block is stored in a later block.
+**Block Seal** is included in the next block that the consensus nodes finalize — block seal for a block is stored in a later block.

 ### Execution Nodes

-The Execution Nodes determine the results of [transactions](#transactions) when executed in the order determined by the [consensus nodes](#consensus-nodes).
+The execution nodes determine the results of [transactions](#transactions) when executed in the order determined by the [consensus nodes](#consensus-nodes).
 They are responsible for scaling the computational power of the blockchain, and are the only node role to have access to the **execution state**.
-Execution nodes follow new blocks as they are published by the Consensus Nodes.
+Execution nodes follow new blocks as they are published by the consensus nodes.
-Execution process starts when the Consensus Nodes broadcast evidence that the next block is finalized.
+Execution process starts when the consensus nodes broadcast evidence that the next block is finalized.
-The process ends when the Execution Nodes broadcast their **execution receipts**.
+The process ends when the execution nodes broadcast their **execution receipts**.

-Conservative Execution Nodes only process finallized blocks to avoid wasting resources.
+Conservative execution nodes only process finallized blocks to avoid wasting resources.
-An Execution Node can be optimistic — they are allowed to work on unfinalized blocks.
+An execution node can be optimistic — they are allowed to work on unfinalized blocks.
 This can, however, lead to waste or resources if a block is abandoned later.
-Also, validity of unfinalized blocks is not guaranteed — Execution Node may be processing an invalid block.
+Also, validity of unfinalized blocks is not guaranteed — execution node may be processing an invalid block.

 Execution nodes:
 - receive a finalized block